dialoguemd/fastapi-sqla/README.md

 ## Pytest fixtures
 This library provides a set of utility fixtures, through its PyTest plugin, which is automatically installed with the library.

-By default, no records are actually written in database when running tests.
+By default, no records are actually written to the database when running tests.
 There is no way to deactivate that behaviour at the moment.

 ### `sqla_modules`